-Voxel Turf is a block based city builder/action adventure game.
+Voxel Turf is a block based City Builder/Action Adventure game with a touch of Grand Strategy.
 Build cities or destroy them.
 Start businesses or rob them.
 Nurture your citizens or subjugate them.
+Conquer rival factions in your city!
 Build a real estate empire, or perhaps just drive around and blow stuff up.
 Its your choice!
 Voxel Turf allows you to be the force of benevolence or the agent of chaos in a city of your creation.

-If so then Voxel Turf is the game for you!
+If so then consider giving Voxel Turf a shot!

 DD 1: Economic Engine I: Building Types, Supply and Demand

 DD 2: Economic Engine II: Modifiers, Desirability, Safety Rating, Repairing and Custom Buildings